robertosolano/my-talks/Web3-Wallets/README.md

 ---

-Remember to update the `path/to/event-logo.png` and the example URLs with actual paths and links relevant to your content.
+Remember to update the example URLs with actual paths and links relevant to your content.
 This should make for a comprehensive and engaging documentation of your Web3 Wallets talk! 🚀